 More information: The Ethernet port has been missing on MacBooks for some time now.
 This adapter is for MacBook and 2016 MacBook Pro users who want to connect to the internet with a wired connection.

-I want to… connect my older MacBook to the internet with an Ethernet cable.
+I want to… connect my old MacBook to the internet with an Ethernet cable.

-More information: This is the same adapter as the one above, but it works with older MacBooks that don’t have the USB-C inputs by converting a Thunderbolt port to an Ethernet port.
-You can also use the Apple USB Ethernet Adapter or the Belkin USB Gigabit Ethernet Adapter that comes with 3 integrated USB 3.0 ports.
+More information: This is the same adapter as the one above, but it works with older MacBooks that don’t have the USB-C inputs.
+Instead, it converts a Thunderbolt port to an Ethernet port.
+You can also use the Apple USB Ethernet Adapter.

 I want to… connect USB devices to my iPad, iPhone or iPod Touch.